Kirchner still keen on Derby takeover

 He said he was willing to "work through the complexities" with the administrators Quantuma, who have always said they are hopeful of finding a suitable buyer since the club was placed in their hands in September.

-In his tweet, Kirchner said: "As I said in my letter this would be a long and complex process and it has proven to be exactly that and we knew there would be challenges with the club including additional points deduction which has not hanged my intent.
+In his tweet, Kirchner said: "As I said in my letter this would be a long and complex process and it has proven to be exactly that and we knew there would be challenges with the club including additional points deduction which has not changed my intent.

 "We are continuing with our work and diligence on the club.
 Yesterday my attorney was notified by the EFL that after our Owners and Directors Test submission of almost a dozen documents including sufficiency of funds and origin of funds they do not see any facts or circumstances that would result in any disqualifying condition.